 Asbestos-containing products used in Marine vehicles included:

 - Transmission plates

-Marine mechanics had the greatest risk for exposure from these vehicles, as they had to install new asbestos-based parts and replace ones that were old and deteriorating.
-This work directly exposed Marine mechanics on a daily basis.
+Marine mechanics had the greatest risk of exposure from these vehicles, as they had to install new asbestos-based parts and replace ones that were deteriorating.

 There are several types of VA benefits that Marine Corps veterans may receive if they developed mesothelioma or another asbestos-related disease.

 These VA benefits include:

 - Disability compensation: This monthly compensation is awarded to veterans who became disabled during (or because of) their military service.
 Married U.S. Marine Corps veterans with mesothelioma may qualify for $3,823.89 a month or more effective December 1, 2022, if they qualify for 100% disability.